zewdu444/bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Add Test functionalites
+> Add Redux libraries

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/zewdu444/math_magicians/issues).
+Feel free to check the [issues page](https://github.com/zewdu444/bookstore/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>